-(REMOTE) OUT.
-This outputs any remote control signal that is received by either the front panel or from one of the remote control connections.
+(REMOTE) out.
+This outputs any remote control signal that is received by one of the two remote control inputs described below (but not signals received from the front-panel).
 It allows remote control of source components; control is possible by either connecting this output to the devices to be controlled via the 3.5mm IR jack socket (Arcam units only) or by using an IR emitter stuck to the centre of the IR sensor window on the source component (such as a Xantech 283MW mini emitter).

-(9) IN LOCAL.
-Use with a local IR receiver when the AVR250 front panel IR receiver is obstructed.
+49 IN LOCAL.
+Use with a local IR receiver when the AVR280 front panel IR receiver is obstructed.

-(1) IN ZONE 2.
-This allows the AVR250 to be controlled remotely from Zone 2 via infrared remote control (see section 'Zone 2 connections' above for further details).
+1 IN ZONE 2.
+This allows the AVR280 to be controlled remotely from Zone 2 via infrared remote control (see section 'Zone 2 connections' above for further details).

-3 RS232 CONTROL Use with control devices having an RS232 serial port (for example, Crestron and AMX touch screen controllers).
+® RS232 CONTROL Use with control devices having an RS232 serial port (for example, Crestron and AMX touch screen controllers).
 This connection is also used for upgrading control software.
 See the sections at the end of this manual for control and programming information.